Parasomnia overlap disorder and status dissociatus

 By American Academy of Sleep Medicine criteria, a 30-second PSG epoch is scored as RSWA when there is either a sustained elevation of EMG activity (greater than 50% of the 30-second epoch duration compared to minimal amplitude in NREM sleep) or excessive bursts of transient muscle activity (at least half of all 3-second mini epochs on a 30-second page).

 Careful review of the PSG video can discern RBD from other motor parasomnias, and RBD is discernible from other parasomnias as the motor activity is more typically repetitive and pseudohallucinatory, frequently with hand babbling (limb wrist, flexed fingers-like a baby).
-This subtle dream enactment often involves only the upper extremities and thus EMG monitoring of forearm musculature should be included (65).
+This subtle dream enactment often involves only the upper extremities and, thus, EMG monitoring of forearm musculature should be included (66).
 Other REM sleep phenomena are often present, including snoring, and in males, penile tumescence.

 PSG is also helpful in ruling out conditions such as sleep-disordered breathing, periodic limb movement disorder, and nocturnal epilepsy as a cause of the nocturnal behaviors.
-The sleep fragmentation of obstructive sleep apnea during REM sleep can lead to dream enactment behavior, but resolves with treatment.
+The sleep fragmentation of obstructive sleep apnea during REM sleep can lead to dream enactment behavior but resolves with treatment.
 Periodic limb movement disorder, primarily a NREM sleep phenomena, can be confused with RBD by history, but is easily discernible on polysomnography.
-Nocturnal epilepsy should be suspected and a 32-lead EEG montage added, especially if there is a history of stereotyped, abnormal, and repetitive behaviors (63).
+Nocturnal epilepsy should be suspected, and a 32-lead EEG montage added, especially if there is a history of stereotyped, abnormal, and repetitive behaviors (64).

-• Initial management of all RBD patients involves ensuring a safe sleeping environment and removing objects that could lead to injury if hit or utilized during an RBD episode to reduce risk of injury.
+• Initial management of all patients with RBD involves ensuring a safe sleeping environment and removing objects that could lead to injury if hit or utilized during an RBD episode to reduce risk of injury.

 • Clonazepam (0.5 to 1.0 mg) and melatonin (6 to 15 mg) at bedtime are considered first-line options for pharmacologic management in RBD and are thought to be equally effective with melatonin having fewer side effects.